-Calls to Action for Eaters who want to support Eco-certified orchards:
+Calls to Action to share with visitors, customers, and all eaters who want to support EcoCertified orchards:

-Northeastern apple orchards add beauty and value to the land, communities and tables of our region.
-The challenges they face — global markets, centralization and consolidation of retail buyers, invasive pests, changing climate, and standardization of varieties — make their livelihoods more risky every year.
+Northeastern apple orchards add beauty and value to the land, communities, and tables of our region.
+The challenges they face — global markets, centralization and consolidation of retail buyers, invasive pests, changing climate, and standardization of varieties — make their livelihoods riskier every year.
 You –eaters and citizens who love these orchards and the unique Northeast fruit varieties they grow — have an important role in helping them thrive for many generations to come.

 - Buy Local: look for, ask your grocer for, and buy fruit from local NE orchards.

-Webpage: When inserting a link for people to learn more about Eco, please use: https://redtomato.org/eco
+Webpage: When inserting a link for people to learn more about EcoCertified, please use: https://www.redtomato.org/eco

 For posting an announcement: